SpaceApi-archive/endpoint-scripts/README.md

 Status display page
 -------------------

-Your space status is display on http://spaceapi.your-space.com or on http://spaceapi.your-space.com/status.php respectively.
+Your space status is displayed on http://spaceapi.your-space.com or on http://spaceapi.your-space.com/status.php respectively.

-There are two ways how the status can be displayed.
-Either by a button or by a monster.
+The status can be displayed either by a button or by a monster.

 ![Display page with a button](https://raw.github.com/SpaceApi/endpoint-scripts/master/screenshots/button.png)
 ![Display page with a monster](https://raw.github.com/SpaceApi/endpoint-scripts/master/screenshots/monster.png)